black-sliver/PopTracker/README.md

 Download a binary release or build from source.

-Unpack gamepacks to `EXEDIR/packs`, `Documents/PopTracker/packs` (ZIPs not yet supported).
+Unpack gamepacks to `EXEDIR/packs`, `HOME/PopTracker/packs`, `Documents/PopTracker/packs` or `CWD/packs` (ZIPs not yet supported).
-It will also find packs installed in EmoTracker.
+On Windows it will also find packs installed in EmoTracker.
+On macOS EXEDIR is *inside* the app bundle.

 Use the Load button in the top left corner to load a pack.

 Do not load untrusted packs until some sort of fuzzing is done.

-Binary release is Windows 64bit only at the moment, should compile on most unix-like OS (see [Building from source](#building-from-source)).
+Binary release is Windows 64bit and macOS 64bit only at the moment, should compile on most unix-like OS (see [Building from source](#building-from-source)).
-We are looking for someone building OSX binaries.
 [WASM](https://wikipedia.org/wiki/WebAssembly) support still needs a lot of work.

 Check